Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Method

-A key innovation of MIRROR is the integration of the visual prompt generator $\mathcal{G}$ for visual reflection.
-This module allows the model to actively ``verify'' its reflection by grounding textual hypotheses into crucial visual signals.
-The workflow proceeds as follows:
+A key innovation of MIRROR is the integration of a visual prompt generator $\mathcal{G}$ for visual reflection.
+This module allows the model to actively ``verify'' its response by grounding textual uncertainties into visual cues.
+The workflow proceeds as follows.

-\textbf{Triggering the Tool:} When the model identifies some content in its reasoning chain for further verification, it initiates a request enclosed within a special token structure $v_k$: { } where \texttt{name} invokes the visual module, \texttt{anchor} specifies the textual target derived from reflection for localization, and \texttt{args} defines the rendering attributes for visual prompts.
+\textbf{Verification specification generation.} When the model identifies content that requires further visual verification, it initiates a specification enclosed within a special token <tool\_call> structure $v_k$ = { }

+where \texttt{name} invokes the visual module, \texttt{anchor} specifies the textual region derived from reflection content for localization, and \texttt{args} defines the rendering attributes for visual prompts.
+The \texttt{flag} field controls whether visual tools are invoked at each turn: when set to \texttt{true}, the model requests grounded visual prompts to verify its response, and when \texttt{false}, the current answer is accepted as the final output without further visual verification.

-\textbf{Visual Reflection:} Upon receiving $v_k$, the generator $\mathcal{G}$ executes a two-stage pipeline.
-First, it employs Molmo-7B \cite{molmo} to ground the text \texttt{anchor} into point coordinates.
-Second, these coordinates are used as prompts for SAM 2 \cite{sam2} to generate precise visual markers (e.g., masks or bounding boxes) overlaid on the original image, and we obtain a new image $I_k$.
+\textbf{Visual grounding.} Upon receiving $v_k$, the generator $\mathcal{G}$ localizes the anchor, predicts its image coordinates, and overlays the requested marker (e.g., "red point") according to the arguments, producing an updated image $I_k = \mathcal{G}(I_0, v_k)$.

-\textbf{Reasoning Refinement:} The resulting image $I_k$, now explicitly highlighting the neglected or misinterpreted regions, is fed back into the VLM.
-This closes the loop, forcing the model to re-attend to the visual evidence ($I_k$) alongside the query history before generating the next reasoning step.
+\textbf{Reasoning refinement.} The resulting image $I_k$, now explicitly highlighting the neglected or misinterpreted regions, is fed back into the VLM.
+This process forms an iterative feedback loop, forcing the model to re-attend to the updated image ($I_k$) alongside the query history before generating the next reasoning step.